luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 TODO

-## Multiple shards

-Here I want to test how ioredis deals with multiple shards and if it's able to find where keys are by its own.

 ## Sorted set vs lists

 Is using a list to get the latest K items significantly faster than using a sorted set?